It is a chronic disorder that causes recurrent unprovoked seizures.

 The surgeon makes cuts in the brain to interrupt the nerve pathway.
 This prevents seizures from spreading to other areas of the brain.

 After surgery, some people can reduce anti-seizure medications or even stop taking them.

-Discuss the pros and cons of the different procedures with your surgeon and seek a second opinion before making a final decision.
+Discuss the pros and cons of the different procedures with your surgeon and seek a second opinion before finalizing.

-The diet requires a strict balance between fats, carbohydrates and proteins.
+The diet requires a strict balance between fats, carbohydrates, and proteins.
 That is why it is better to work with a nutritionist or dietitian.
-Children on this diet should be carefully monitored by a medical specialist in the area.
+A medical specialist should carefully monitor children on this diet.

 The ketogenic diet does not benefit everyone.
-But when followed correctly, it is often successful in reducing the frequency of seizures.
+However, when followed correctly, it is often successful in reducing the frequency of seizures.
 It works better for some types of epilepsy than others.